COVID-19 has proved DU brotherhood and operations can remain alive and well in a virtual environment.

 Delta Upsilon has created a guideline for how chapters can continue the Associate Member Education Program virtually.
 The program can still follow a weekly schedule with a growth activity, a brotherhood activity and a weekly meeting each week.

-Thanks to DU's non-secret heritage, it is possible for chapters to host a virtual Initiation this spring.
+Thanks to DU's non-secret heritage, it is possible for chapters to host a virtual Initiation.

 Now more than ever, we must remember that Delta Upsilon is not just something we do, it is a part of who we are.
 While we may not be physically together, we will continue to live our mission of Building Better Men by providing you with opportunities to strengthen your chapters and personal leadership development.